javascript-tutorial/en.javascript.info/1-js/02-first-steps/09-alert-prompt-confirm/article.md

 result = prompt(title[, default]);
 ```

-It shows a modal window with a field for text and buttons OK/CANCEL.
+It shows a modal window with a text message, an input field for the visitor and buttons OK/CANCEL.

 `title`
-: Is a modal window title
+: The text to show to the visitor.

 `default`
-: An optional second parameter, the initial value for the text field.
+: An optional second parameter, the initial value for the input field.

-The visitor may type something in the field and press OK.
+The visitor may type something in the prompt input field and press OK.
 Or he can cancel the input by pressing a CANCEL button or hitting the `key:Esc` key.

-The call to `prompt` returns the text from the field or `null` if the input is canceled.
+The call to `prompt` returns the text from the field or `null` if the input was canceled.

-As with `alert`, the `prompt` window is modal.
+For instance:

 ```js run
 let age = prompt('How old are you?', 100);